Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/CQs/v_2_0/CQs.md

 ## [PRIMA-Core](#prima-core-sparql)
 1. Which project is researcher(s) member of?
 2. Which study has researcher(s) performed?
-3. Which experiment has researcher(s) performed?
+3. Which data acqusition or data analysis lifecycle has researcher(s) performed?
 4. Which research data that is attributed to (e.g., created by) the researcher(s)?
 5. Which data analysis lifecycle used in a study and which data are used?
-6. Which studies are done by a project and list all experiments are done in those studies?
+6. Which studies are done by a project and  list all data acquisition and data analysis lifecycle are done in those studies?

 ## [PRIMA-Data analysis lifecycle](#prima-data-analysis-lifecycle-sparql)
 1. Which results have been obtained from the data analysis lifecycle?